 Most companies involved in code design manage their sources using SVN.
 If you’re not doing it, you should be.
 There are a multitude of websites explaining the benefits of using SVN so I wont go there.
-This post is about the best way to use SVN
+This post is about the best way to use SVN for HDL designs.

 HDL designs typically involve source files, netlist files and bitstreams.
 As in software design, the best way to use SVN is to commit source files only.
 That means, don’t commit netlist files or bitstream files.
 Our challenge is to ensure that someone who loads our sources from SVN to a clean slate (let’s call him Jack) will be able to re-generate the netlists and bitstream files without a problem.